 *If You Experience Uncomfortable Symptoms from Probiotics

-It typically means you have very low probiotic levels to begin with, you could have SIBO, or you’re taking a strain that isn’t right for you (you may have too much of it already).
+It typically means you have very low probiotic levels to begin with, you could have SIBO, you’re taking a strain that isn’t right for you (you may have too much of it already), or you need to work up very, very slowly.
 There is often dysbiosis present which needs to be fixed.
 I typically start these folks with probiotic foods and recommend stool testing to see if there are pathogens or parasites present.

 Please share and +1!